 Tips For Making Insurance Plan Selection Easier

 We understand – healthcare in the United States is not the easiest thing to comprehend.
-Those who come to the U.S. as an international member may not be immediately familiar with how to receive medical treatments and services, let alone pay for them.
-The American healthcare system is notorious for having high costs, especially for those uninsured, so here are some recommendations for easing your insurance-choosing worries.
+Those who come to the U.S. as an international student may not be immediately familiar with how to receive medical treatments and services, let alone pay for them.
+The American healthcare system is notorious for having inflated costs, especially for those uninsured, so here are some recommendations for easing your worries when choosing insurance.

 See What Your School Has to Offer

-Sometimes, if your school does not make it mandatory to have insurance, they may provide recommendations for alternative private insurance plans.
-ISO is an excellent example, as providing plans that are affordable while still maintaining comprehensive benefits are our specialty.
-While you may think that not having insurance will save you money in the short-term, remember that injuries and illnesses are never planned out – they simply happen, so choosing even an alternative insurance plan is in your best interest.
+ISO is an excellent example of an alternative plan option for international students, as we provide plans that are affordable and are guaranteed to meet your school’s requirements.
+While you may want to save money on insurance by not purchasing a plan, remember that injuries and illnesses are never planned out – they simply happen, so choosing even an alternative insurance plan is in your best interest.

-Ultimately, everyone will have a different process and intention when it comes to determining the right insurance for them.
-While plan types can be rigid in what they offer, you will be able to find one flexible enough to meet your exact needs, whether that be for price or for benefits.
-At the least, having an insurance plan is much better than paying for your doctor visits out of pocket, so it’s better to be safe than sorry.
+Everyone will have a different process and intention when it comes to determining the right insurance for them.
+While plans can be rigid in what they offer, you will be able to find one flexible enough to meet your exact needs, whether that be for price or for benefits.
+Having an insurance plan is much better than paying for your doctor’s visits out of pocket, so it is better to be safe than sorry.

 About ISO Student Health Insurance

 Founded in 1958, ISO prides itself on being the leader in providing international students with affordable insurance plans.
 Administered by former and current international students, we are able to assist our member with multilingual customer service in Chinese, Hindi, Spanish, and more.
 ISO serves over 3,200 schools/colleges and more than 150,000 insured students every year.